kyma-project/busola/docs/extensibility/jsonata.md

 ### canI(resourceGroupAndVersion, resourceKind)

-You can use this function to determine if user has access rights for listing specified resource.
+You can use this function to determine if a user has access rights for listing a specified resource.

 #### Function parameters

-- **resourceGroupAndVersion** - first part of a resource url following the pattern: `${resource group}/${resource version}`.
+- **resourceGroupAndVersion** - the first part of a resource URL following the pattern: `${resource group}/${resource version}`.
 - **resourceKind** - resource kind.

 #### Example